 Arizona Center for Cancer Care is also a national site for the National Surgical Breast and Bowel Project (NSABP), a National Institute of Health-funded cooperative research group.

-There are different types of clinical trials that involve patient participation.
-Most, involve the study of a new drug or treatment.
+There are several types of clinical trials.
+Most of the trials involve the study of a new drug or treatment.